• Home

 c.
 Teeth Grinding (Bruxism)

-Bruxism is when we grind our teeth and clenching of our jaw which can cause pain and discomfort in our jaws and it can wear down our teeth.
+Bruxism is when we grind our teeth or clench our jaws which can cause pain and discomfort and can wear down our teeth.
 It can also cause headaches and earache.
 Most cases of teeth grinding (nearly 80%) occur subconsciously during sleep.
 It is usually associated stress or anxiety.
 Bruxism also affects people when they are awake, although this is more likely to be clenching the teeth and jaw, rather than grinding.
 Most people do it subconsciously while they are concentrating.

 Hypnotherapy can help: